 Guitar chords are one of the essential building blocks when learning to play guitar.
 Chords are extremely helpful in building dexterity, rhythm, strumming and are just plain fun to play.
-In this lesson you I will teach you which 6 basic guitar chords beginners should learn first.
+In this lesson you I will teach you which 6 main guitar chords beginners should learn first.

 What Is a Guitar Chord?